yuniapak/u2_hw_mongoose_plants/README.md

 ![barnsely's](https://i.ytimg.com/vi/iGMGVpLMtMs/maxresdefault.jpg)

 ## Overview
-In this deliverable we'll be building and deploying our very own custom API about plants!
+In this deliverable we'll be building our very own custom API about plants!
 We'll be building it from the ground up to cover the entire process using `express.Router`.

 ## Getting started